zeldaret/mm/docs/jp_rev1_research.md

 | `gTitleScreenMajorasMaskSubtitleMaskTex` | I8 `120x16` | `0x16690` | I8 `104x16`, offset `0x9680` |
 | `gTitleScreenTheLegendOfTextTex` | I8 `80x16` | `0x16E10` | I8 `72x8`, offset `0x9D00` |

+These five resources now have a version-specific XML at `assets/xml/n64-jp-1.1/objects/object_mag.xml`. `make jp-rev1-object-mag VERSION=n64-jp-1.1` extracts them directly from the Japanese baserom with ZAPD.
+The three I8 outputs matched the independently extracted pixels exactly; the two I4 outputs repack byte-exact after accounting for ZAPD's preview scaling of 4-bit intensity values.

-For this reason the normal Japanese `assets` target must not simply point all existing XML at the Japanese baserom.
-Version-specific XML coverage needs to be introduced resource-by-resource after each layout is verified.
+The rest of the normal Japanese `assets` target must not simply point all existing XML at the Japanese baserom.
+Version-specific XML coverage still needs to be introduced resource-by-resource after each layout is verified.

 ## Research manifest